rishiwadhwa0/Popping-Bubbles/DEVELOPMENT.md

 -Circles are being drawn, but don't stay on the screen!
 Update: Discovered ofSetBackground(false) but still didn't work.
 Update: I believe I have discovered a real bug with OpenFrameworks.
 The setBackroundAuto shows a darkened screen with everything blacked out if you're displaying a fullscreen window.
 I have fixed this problem by displaying a 1000x1000 window.
+Update: My code moderator has told me I can use OF_GAME_MODE, but is still glitchy.

+-I couldn't find anything available to dynamically center font.
+Personally, I like the text in the top left anyways.